PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 }
 ```

-We also updated the `Start` method and add some `TODO` comments since we will need to handle layers through the terrain generator.
+We also updated the `Start` method and added some `TODO` comments since we will need to handle layers through the terrain generator.

 Add the following 2 methods to the `TerrainGenerator` script: